Vyral/john-fraker/_posts/2021-04-02-the-power-of-having-privately-held-assets-in-your-ira.md

 11:50 — Wrapping up today’s topic, and the best way to get ahold of Haley and the Quest team&nbsp;

 I hope you found value in this discussion.
 Special thanks to Haley for joining us, and to Quest Trust Company for all the great work they do.
-To check out some of their awesome educational materials, head to [questtrust.com.](https://www.questtrust.com/)&nbsp;&nbsp;
+To check out some of their awesome educational materials, head to [questtrust.com.](https://www.questtrust.com/){: target="_blank" rel="noopener"}&nbsp;&nbsp;